For questions or to arrange an interview with Todd, please contact him at email@example.com.

 Around that same time I began writing DVD and Blu ray reviews for "Screem" magazine.
 I average two reviews per issue (you can find them here).
 I also wrote a

 couple of book reviews for "Video Watchdog" before it unfortunately ceased publication.

 Knowing that I could write non-fiction, I wondered if I could also write fiction?
 Toward the end of 2015, I began to research for my first novel.
 I bought and read books that would help me develop my fictional world, and I started jotting down anything that came to mind that might be factored into the story.
 Much of 2016 was taken up with research, character creation, world-building, and plot development.
 It took about a year to finally get to a third draft and a place where I was confident in shopping it around.

 The Witchfinder is the first in a trilogy (The Deiparian Saga), set in a post-apocalyptic world that has returned to a medieval level of sophistication, technology and understanding.
 The story follows Malachi Thorne, Witchfinder Imperator of the Church of the Deiparous, as he zealously seeks to enforce the Church's laws.
 But an escaped heretic sets him and his men on an epic journey that shakes their beliefs to their very core, and threatens to reshape the realm of Deiparia (formerly the United States) into something much worse.

-I am currently at work on a suspense thriller titled Only Angels Have Blue Eyes.
+I am also preparing a suspense/horror novel titled Only Angels Have Blue Eyes.

-I currently live outside Chattanooga, Tennessee, with my wife, Felicia, and three dogs.
-We have two sons, Brett and Matthew.
+I currently live outside Chattanooga, Tennessee, with my wife, Felicia, and two dogs.
+We have two grown sons, Brett and Matthew.